nasa/Common-Metadata-Repository/README.md

 $ lein start-cmr-graph
 ```

-Be sure to check out the "Documentation" section below to links with more
+Be sure to check out the "Guides" section below for links to more details on
-details on setup and use of CMR Graph.
+setup and use of CMR Graph.

 ### Example Usage [&#x219F;](#contents)

 For a quick taste of using CMR Graph, we've put a snippet of code below.
-See the links in the "Documentation" section below for more detailed examples
+See the links in the "Guides" section below for links to more detailed examples
 and other usage.

 ```